nbicocchi/learn-microservices/modules_extra/graphql/slides/GraphQL.md

 To be noted that in the REST request we have to personalize the url in order to obtain the desired information, while in the GraphQL request we can obtain the same information just by changing the query.

 ##### POST Request example
-Here is a comparison between a GraphQL request and a REST request to create a new product:
+Here is a comparison between a GraphQL request and a REST request to create a new user:
 - **GraphQL request**:
     ```graphql
-    mutation CreateProduct {
+    mutation CreateUser {
-        createProduct(input: { productId: 123, name: "Product Name", weight: 100 }) {
+        createUser(username: "foo_bar", email: "foobar@example.com", password: "***", avatarPath: "avatars/default.jpg") {
-            productId
+            id
-            name
+            username
-            weight
+            email
         }
     }
     ```